 8 Plus Skiing Tips That Will Help Any Skier

-If you’re like myself, and grew up skiing on the east coast, then you’ve probably have learned how to ski on ice, loose granular and EVERY condition possible (we don’t get the nickname, the Beast of the East, for no reason)!
+If you’re like myself, and grew up skiing on the east coast, then you probably learned how to ski on ice, “loose” granular and EVERY condition possible (we don’t get the nickname, the Beast of the East, for no reason)!
 Thus, I wanted to share some of my tips and tricks I’ve learned along this 20 year plus journey of skiing, that I hope will help you with your’s.
-So, let’s get started!
+So, let’s get started.

 In this post, you will learn about different skiing tips to improve/help your overall experience when skiing.
 In addition, you will learn, skiing tips for beginners, intermediate, and advanced skiers.
 As well as, skiing tips for turning, how to get better, for first timers, steep skiing tips, ski carving tips, and more.